4 new COVID-19 cases reported in local Ill. counties

-Of those newly reported cases, two are in Wayne County, and one was in both White and Edwards counties.
+Of those newly reported cases, two are in Wayne County and two are in Wabash County.

 No new deaths were reported in our area.